awoniyimuyiwa/muyiwa_auth_app/README.md

 ### In Progress ###
-* Integrate consent UI where users can grant consent to third party clients
-* Add API endpoints for admin to mange users, roles, permissions, api clients, resources and scopes
+* Add admin API endpoints for manging users, roles, permissions, api clients, resources and scopes.
-* Add API endpoints for users to manage profile information
+* Add API endpoints for users to manage their profile.

 ### Who do I talk to? ###